 Make trail mix with the kids & go on a hike.
 Give each child a sandwich bag & let them spoon the ingredients they would like in their trail mix snack to eat during their hike.
-Give them ingredients to choose from such as: miniature pretzels cereal rings any flavor baking chip or little chocolate candies small cheese flavored crackers small dried fruits (raisins or craisins) nuts or unshelled seeds (sunflower or pumpkin), etc....
+Give them ingredients to choose from such as: small pretzels, healthy cereals, little crackers, any flavor baking chip or little chocolate candies, small dried fruits (raisins, or craisins) nuts or unshelled seeds (sunflower or pumpkin), etc....